qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 for data providers like PostgreSQL, Oracle, Memory layer and some OGR layer depending on the OGR data format and version.

+If set in the underlying data source or in the :ref:`forms properties
+<configure_field>`, the field's alias is also displayed.
+An alias is a human
-You can define some alias to display human readable fields in the feature form or the attribute table.
-In this case, you don't need to switch to editing mode.
+readable field name you can use in the feature form or the attribute table.
-Alias are saved in project file.
+Alias are saved in the project file.

 Depending on the data provider, you can associate a comment with a field, for example at its creation.
 This information is retrieved and shown in the